MarcusHoltz/marcusholtz.github.io/_posts/2024-02-08-dual-boot-Linux-and-Windows-with-UEFI-fixes-and-hibernation.md

 # Emergency Fix for Dual Boot

 Presumably anyone reading this has mostlikly already attempted to dual boot and is here for a fix or information.
-Please skip to [// end dual boot uefi fix](#// end dual boot uefi fix) if you do not need an emergency fix for dual boot.
+Please skip to [end dual boot uefi fix](#end dual boot uefi fix) if you do not need an emergency fix for dual boot.

 Let's review the most common problem after installing a dual boot linux based OS....
 UEFI